Great Siege of Malta

-The Knights of Malta
+Knights of Malta

 By the end of 1522, Suleiman the Magnificent, the Ottoman Sultan, had forcibly ejected the Knights from their base on Rhodes after the six-month siege of Rhodes.
 From 1523 to 1530 the Order lacked a permanent home.
 They became known as the Knights of Malta when, on 26 October 1530, Philippe Villiers de L'Isle-Adam, Grand Master of the Knights, sailed into Malta's Grand Harbour with a number of his followers to lay claim to Malta and Gozo, which had been granted to them by Holy Roman Emperor Charles V in return for one falcon sent annually to the Viceroy of Sicily and a solemn Mass to be celebrated on All Saints Day.
 Charles also required the Knights to garrison Tripoli on the North African coast, which was in territory that the Barbary corsairs, allies of the Ottomans, controlled.
 The Knights accepted the offer reluctantly.
 Malta was a small, desolate island, and for some time, many of the Knights clung to the dream of recapturing Rhodes.

 Nevertheless, the Order soon turned Malta into a naval base.
 The island's position in the centre of the Mediterranean made it a strategically crucial gateway between East and West, especially as the Barbary corsairs increased their forays into the western Mediterranean throughout the 1540s and 1550s.

 In particular, the corsair Dragut was proving to be a major threat to the Christian nations of the central Mediterranean.
 Dragut and the Knights were continually at loggerheads.
 In 1551, Dragut and the Ottoman admiral Sinan decided to take Malta and invaded the island with a force of about 10,000 men.
 After only a few days, however, Dragut broke off the siege and moved to the neighbouring island of Gozo, where he bombarded the Cittadella for several days.
 The Knights' governor on Gozo, Gelatian de Sessa, having decided that resistance was futile, threw open the doors to the Cittadella.
 The corsairs sacked the town and took virtually the entire population of Gozo (approximately 5,000 people) into captivity.
 Dragut and Sinan then sailed south to Tripoli, where they soon seized the Knights' garrison there.
 They initially installed a local leader, Aga Morat, as governor, but subsequently Dragut himself took control of the area.